How to Make Concrete Countertops

 Cut the Reinforcing Mesh

-With the hacksaw, cut the steel mesh so that it is the size of the countertop mold, minus about 2 inches on each side.
+With the hacksaw or bolt cutter, cut the steel mesh so that it is the size of the countertop mold, minus about 2 inches on each side.

 Add the Release Agent